|

 to Retro Man.
 His other brother Keith is a multi-instrumental wiz, and

+his sister Charley is a singer/songwriter and guitarist.
 "I sang on the radio when I was 4 years old.
 I played drums in a

 rock band in high school.
 I sold my drums and bought a Martin.
 I